 Life as a Midshipman

-As a Midshipman at Cornell NROTC, you will be responsible for both Cornell’s academic requirements and your NROTC commitments.
+As a midshipman at Cornell NROTC, you will be responsible for both Cornell’s academic requirements and your NROTC commitments.
 For example, you are expected to take Naval science courses, attend weekly drill labs, and uphold PT standards on top of your regular course load.
-Additionally, many Midshipmen hold billets within the unit such as battalion commander, squad leader, public affairs officer, or physical training instructor.
-Here are some examples of a Midshipman’s daily schedules and experiences in the unit:
+Additionally, many midshipmen hold billets within the unit such as battalion commander, squad leader, public affairs officer, or physical training instructor.
+Here are some examples of a midshipman’s daily schedules and experiences in the unit:

-A Day In The Life of Midshipman Gaither
+A Day in the Life of Midshipman Gaither

 My name is Susanna Gaither and I am a MIDN 2/C Navy option at Cornell.
 Each day here has a lot more variety than my days in high school, but some things stay the same.
 If it’s Tuesday, Thursday, or Friday, I wake up at around 0500 to have time to prep and travel to Marine Option or Battalion PT at 0600.
 It’s usually a little rough up until I get there, and then the sight of my classmates and the endorphins from a good workout put me in a good mood.
 On Tuesdays and Thursdays, I head next to my Naval Science class at 0700.
 This semester it’s Naval Ship Systems Engineering taught by LT Mansfield, and we’re learning about the basic structure of ship engines.
 After that, I usually grab breakfast with my class at Trillium and head to the library to get some emails sent and work done.

-A Day In The Life of Midshipman Powers
+A Day in the Life of Midshipman Powers

 My name is Carly Powers and I am a third-class MIDN Navy option at Cornell.
 My typical Wednesday begins at around 5:30 in the morning when I wake up to the sound of my alarm.
 I then quickly get ready for the day, putting on my NWUs and packing my bag (all NROTC MIDN wear their uniforms during the day on Wednesdays).
 Next, I catch a ride to my naval science class, Leadership and Management with a couple other MIDN.
 Class goes from 6:30-7:45, and then I usually do work topside (the MIDN lounge) for about an hour until my next class at 9:00.
 At 9:00 I have my Human Resources lecture, which is then followed up with a breakfast burrito at Trillium (highly recommend, it’s the best breakfast burrito I’ve ever had!).
 My next class is my Physics lecture which goes until around 12 pm.
 After physics, I have a long break until I have to go to Navy Drill Lab at 2:40pm.
 This break is usually spent getting coffee and doing homework.
 Drill Lab ends at 4:40pm and then I usually head home to the house I live in with my friends.
 We would then make dinner at around 6:00pm and either study or watch a movie.
 At 8:00pm, I have club swim practice for 2 hours which is always a lot of fun.
 After practice I go home and usually head straight to bed after a busy day.

-A Day In The Life of Midshipman Haims
+A Day in the Life of Midshipman Haims

 My name is Jason Haims and I am a fourth-class MIDN Marine option at Cornell.
 A normal day for me starts off with a 5am alarm (and making sure my Marine Option roommate gets up) followed by a walk with my fellow MIDN to Barton Hall for Marine Option PT.
 There we warm-up, do the workout, cool down, then get back to our dorms to prepare for the school day.
 By then I’m usually pretty hungry so I get some food in me before heading to class at the Hotel School.
 The walk to class is nice as it clears my head a little before hours of classes.
 After a few fun classes full of asking questions, taking notes, and engaging in interesting dialogue, I typically go to The Terrace restaurant below the Statler Hotel to eat and hang out with some friends.